coq/coq/CONTRIBUTING.md

     the PR has been merged (and thus the assignee should ping the maintainers of the affected projects to ask them to merge the overlays).

+#### Joining / leaving maintainer teams ####

+We are always happy to have more people involved in the PR reviewing and merging process, so do not hesitate to propose yourself if you already have experience on a component.

+Maintainers can leave teams at any time (and core members can also join any team where they feel able to help) but you should always announce it to other maintainers when you do join or leave a team.

 ### Core development team ###